 We have all been affected in some way by dementia, loneliness or depression.
 Whether ourselves, a relation, or someone we know, these three issues are everywhere to be seen in society.

-Creating a positive environment for people suffering from dementia is a challenge.
+Creating a positive environment for people living with dementia is a challenge.
 Often it’s hidden away, with the carers and close family coping with family members who succumb as the condition takes its toll.
 It can be lonely, not only for the sufferers themselves, but also for those around them.

 The Sporting Memories Foundation, Golden Frog’s newest client, is here to challenge dementia head on.
 It has been proven through a variety of studies, that sport can evoke powerful feelings and memories within people even in the harshest grip of advanced dementia.